HiKey

 - AI/ML edge computing: ARM Compute Library, TensorFlow Lite, ONNX Runtime testing on Mali GPU with OpenCL

-- 96Boards ecosystem: Compatible with 96Boards CE (Consumer Edition) specification for standardized expansion boards
+- 96Boards ecosystem: Compatible with 96Boards CE (Consumer Edition) specification for standardised expansion boards

 - Multimedia processing: Hardware-accelerated video decode (H.264/H.265), camera ISP development